garden-io/garden/docs/reference/project-config.md

 # Specify a filename that should be used as ".ignore" file across the project, using the same syntax and semantics as
 # `.gitignore` files.
 By default, patterns matched in `.gardenignore` files, found anywhere in the project, are
 # ignored when scanning for actions and action sources.
-dotIgnoreFiles:

-# Specify a filename that should be used as ".ignore" file across the project, using the same syntax and semantics as
-# `.gitignore` files.
-By default, patterns matched in `.gardenignore` files, found anywhere in the project, are
-# ignored when scanning for actions and action sources.
-# Note: prior to Garden 0.13.0, it was possible to specify _multiple_ ".ignore" files using the `dotIgnoreFiles` field
-# in the project configuration.
 # Note that this take precedence over the project `scan.include` field, and action `include` fields, so any paths
 # matched by the .ignore file will be ignored even if they are explicitly specified in those fields.
 # See the [Configuration Files